Stanley Chumfwa: Career

 In 2010 he captained the Zambian team at the Chess Olympiad, in which 148 countries participated.
 Zambia ended 47.

 At the Chess Olympiad 2012, held in Istanbul, Zambia finished 63rd.
-The Zambian team consisted of Daniel Jere, Stanley Chumfwa, Gillian Bwalya, Andrew Kayonde and Nase Lungu.
+The Zambian team consisted of Daniel Jere, Stanley Chumfwa, Gillan Bwalya, Andrew Kayonde and Nase Lungu.

 In January 2014, Chumfwa participated in the Liyoca Open tournament in Lusaka, finishing 3rd with 6 points from 7 games.

 In May 2015 Chumfwa finished 3rd in the 2015 Kafue Chess Open, won by his brother Kelvin.

 In July 2015 Chumfwa ended 15th in the South African Open, held in Cape Town.

 Kelvin Chumfwa (1986), brother of Stanley, is also a strong chess player (IM).